buddhist-uni/buddhist-uni.github.io/_content/monographs/power_han-byung-chul.md

 An exploration of power reacting to a few modern philosophers on the subject.

 I found the work engaging and impressive, despite its odd avoidance of the psychological.
-As a Buddhist, I can't agree that "life as such cannot be understood in terms of causal relations," though I appreciate the book, insofar as it advocates and "leads to [...] an ethics and aesthetics of the *no one*: *friendliness* free of intentions, even free of *wishes*."
+As a Buddhist, I can't agree that "life as such cannot be understood in terms of causal relations," though I appreciate the book, insofar as it advocates and "leads to [...] an ethics and aesthetics of the no one: friendliness free of intentions, even free of wishes."